List of Mr. Men: Mr. Magic

-Mr. Marvelous
+Mr. Marvellous

 Mr. Marvelous is the 48th book in the Mr. Men series by Roger Hargreaves.
 Mr. Marvelous is blue and oval-shaped with green hair and orange shoes.
 Mr. Marvelous' ability is to do marvellous things, such as run quickly or become invisible.

 Mr. Marvelous was published as Monsieur Formidable in French and Don Maravilloso in Spanish.

 Mr. Mean

 Mr. Mean is the 19th book in the Mr. Men series by Roger Hargreaves.
 Mr. Mean is a miser who never spends a penny of his money.
 He is so mean he gives his brother a piece of coal for Christmas.
 One day a wizard starts disguising himself as a number of people in need.
 Each time Mr. Mean rejects helping them, a spell is placed on a part of his body, such as his nose turning into a carrot, and his ears turning into tomatoes.
-He gives help when he realizes his feet are about to fall under a spell.
+He gives help when he realises his feet are about to fall under a spell.
 Then he spends his money, and now he gives his brother two pieces of coal for Christmas.
 Mr. Mean appears under the titles Mr. Stingy (USA), Monsieur Avare (French), Don Tacañete (Spanish), Unser Herr Geizig (German), 구두쇠씨 (Korean), Senhor Cruel (Portuguese), 吝嗇先生 (Taiwan), Ο Κύριος Τσιγκούνης (Greek), Meneertje Gierig (Dutch).

 Mr. Mean also appears in the grown-up business book Mr. Mean's Guide to Management.